sarahwcqz/Cours-OC/README.md

-OpenClassroom Course: Learn the basics of HTML and CSS.
+Openclassrooms Course: Learn the basics of HTML and CSS.
 Create a photographer's website with a homepage featuring photos, an information page about the services offered, and a portfolio page with clickable pictures.